Image from 1916 Suffolk Chronicle and Mercury newspaper.

 Medals Awarded: Victory & British War.

-Relatives Notified: Son of Sarah & the late Gains Waters of Ipswich.
+Relatives Notified: Son of Sarah & the late Gaius Waters of Ipswich.

 1901 5, Alan Road, Ipswich.